-- There are three existing practices in this area of the Weald: all three practices are small with patient lists of between 2650 and 5000.
-The Howell Surgery branch surgery in Horsmonden is a converted domestic property and is not suitable for the longer term, with no capacity to accommodate the level of growth proposed in Horsmonden, which would increase the patient list by 13.8% against the current practice list size.
-The Howell Surgery also covers Matfield and Brenchley and the overall impact of proposed development on Howell (including Horsmonden) is 15.6% against current list size. - Strategically the delivery of services from a single site for the practice population is something that will have to be considered in more detail.
-To achieve this, the CCG has highlighted that an allocation or safeguarding of land for a doctors practice in Horsmonden may be required to ensure delivery of required infrastructure.
-It is however important to stress that a more detailed discussion and assessment is required in this area. - Within this area, it is also important to recognise that it's not just about considering the infrastructure impacts from a building perspective but the wider issue of workforce and longer term sustainability and resilience of general practices.
+• There are three existing practices in this area of the Weald: all three practices are small with patient lists of between 2700 and 5000.
+The Howell Surgery branch surgery in Horsmonden is a converted domestic property and is not suitable for the longer term, with no capacity to accommodate the level of growth proposed in Horsmonden, which would increase the patient list by 13% against the current practice list size.
+The Howell Surgery also covers Matfield and Brenchley and the overall impact of proposed development on Howell (including Horsmonden) is 17% against current list size.

+- Strategically the delivery of services from a single site for the practice population is something that will have to be considered in more detail.
+To achieve this, the ICB has highlighted that an allocation or safeguarding of land for a doctors practice in Horsmonden may be required to ensure delivery of required infrastructure.
+Land has been safeguarded for this as part of the site allocation at Land to the East of Horsmonden, however it is important to note that a more detailed discussion and assessment is required in this area.
+Discussions are ongoing as part of a planning application that is currently being considered by the Council for this site in Horsmonden. - The Old Parsonage Surgery is an existing practise that serves Goudhurst.
+While the ICB has not identified the need for a new premise here, it is expected that contributions will be required towards the Old Parsonage Surgery at Goudhurst (improvements/reconfiguration, etc) or another practice within the area if appropriate, in order to mitigate the impact of development. - Within this area, it is also important to recognise that it's not just about considering the infrastructure impacts from a building perspective but the wider issue of workforce and longer term sustainability and resilience of general practices.

-Paddock Wood/Capel/Tudeley/Five Oak Green
+Paddock Wood/Capel//Five Oak Green

 - One general practice covers the Paddock Wood area, although three other practice boundaries (some outside of the Tunbridge Wells Borough Council area) also cover part of this area.
-Due to the significant growth proposed for this area, it is considered that a new medical centre is required to serve this area and the new population. - In terms of patient flow of the population, it is the CCG's view that the population of Tudeley will flow to practices in the Tonbridge area in order to register with a GP, however there is not the capacity in these practices to accommodate this growth.
-A satellite medical centre should be considered within Tudeley Village - Within this area, it is also important to recognise that its not just about considering the infrastructure impacts from a building perspective but the wider issue of workforce and longer term sustainability and resilience of general practices
+Due to the significant growth proposed for this area, it is considered that a new medical centre is required at Paddock Wood to serve the new population and provision for this has been included in Strategic Policy STR/SS 1 - The Strategy for Paddock Wood, including land at east Capel. - Within this area, it is also important to recognise that its not just about considering the infrastructure impacts from a building perspective but the wider issue of workforce and longer term sustainability and resilience of general practices